 The FWPD does not operate a local municipal jail and has contracted with external entities for detention services since 2006.
 As of January 2018, the Tarrant County Sheriff's Office began taking custody of all persons arrested for felonies, Class A and Class B misdemeanors upon a probable cause determination from a City Magistrate.
 This procedure change caused a marked difference in the number of prisoners moved directly to TCSO versus being transported to Mansfield.
-Due to this change, the FWPD renegotiated a new contract for jail services, and the FY21 budget is adjusted for this contract amount.
+The FWPD renegotiated a new contract for jail services, and the FY20 budget is adjusted for this contract amount.